 Frederick W. Smith

-Frederick W. Smith is Chairman, President and Chief Executive Officer of FedEx Corporation, a $42-billion global transportation, business services and logistics company.
+Frederick W. Smith is Chairman and Chief Executive Officer of FedEx Corporation, a $42-billion global transportation, business services and logistics company.

 Smith is responsible for providing strategic direction for all FedEx Corporation operating companies, including FedEx Services, FedEx Express, FedEx Ground and FedEx Freight.
 FedEx serves more than 220 countries and territories with operations that include 688 aircraft and over 90,000 vehicles.
 More than 300,000 team members worldwide handle more than 9 million shipments each business day.
 Since founding FedEx in 1971, Smith has been an active proponent of regulatory reform, free trade and “open skies agreements” for aviation around the world.